MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/sign-in/determine-account-is-compromised.md

 ---
-title: Determine whether Office 365 account is compromised
+title: Determine whether Microsoft 365 account is compromised
-description: Describes how to determine whether your Office 365 account has been compromised.
+description: Describes how to determine whether your Microsoft 365 account has been compromised.
 author: MaryQiu1987
 manager: dcscontentpm
 localization_priority: Normal